wwymak/mojo-gpu-puzzles/book/src/puzzle_14/tiled.md

 <div class="solution-explanation">

-The idiomatic tiled matrix multiplication leverages Mojo's LayoutTensor API and asynchronous memory operations for a cleaner implementation:
+The idiomatic tiled matrix multiplication leverages Mojo's LayoutTensor API and asynchronous memory operations for a beautifully clean implementation.
+With the 9×9 matrix size, we get perfect tiling that eliminates all boundary checks:

 1. **LayoutTensor tile API**
    ```mojo